goatandsheep/McMaster_Notes/README.md

 If you wish to collaborate, please request to be a collaborator by sending me an e-mail at [myusername]@gmail.com

+Collaborators:
-Collaborators: please also over-write the PDF versions of each file before submitting each commit
+-please also over-write the PDF versions of each file before submitting each commit -If you need to input an equation, I want to make it as easy as possible, so you may attach:
+  -a link to a formula
+  -a page in a book
+  -MathType (optimal)
+  -scan of the equation on paper
+  -more
+and I will convert it to MathType afterwards.
+As long as the equation is clear

 Sincerely,
 goatandsheep